 Although Favre was not the best quarterback Wolf had scouted, he was drawn more and more to Favre’s special abilities.
 Apparently, Favre had the trait Wolf wanted most in a quarterback: “the ability to cultivate in his teammates, when the task seems impossible, the feeling that as long as he’s on the field, the team has a chance to win”.
 This allows the team to accomplish more than they would have achieved on their own.
 Inspirational leaders can have the same effect on your business.

 Trust Your Gut, But Network & Get Recommendations Too

 In summary, everyone you consider should be a quality candidate.
 Never adopt a “just-fill-the-job” mentality.
-You will sacrifice your organization and your future if you force someone into a position even though you don’t have confidence in their qualifications.
+You will sacrifice your organization and your future if you place someone into a position even though you don’t believe they have all of the qualifications.
 When Wolf hired Holmgren and Favre, the Green Bay Packers had what it took to improve quickly.
-Wolf acquired fresh, intelligent, talented leadership because he hired the best before anyone else did.
+Wolf acquired fresh, intelligent, talented leadership because he hired the best before anyone else could do the same.